 Public Service Loan Forgiveness or Student Loan Refinancing?
 Which is Right for You?

-Now that you have an understanding of the options available to you as a healthcare professional, consider what makes the most financial sense for your situation.
+Now that you have an understanding of the options available to you, consider what makes the most financial sense for your situation.

 Student loan refinancing may be a better option if you want to pay off your debt quickly since student loan refinancing allows you to change repayment terms and may have lower interest rates.
-Changing repayment terms can allow you to pay down your debt faster or even extend repayment.
+Changing repayment terms can allow you to pay down your debt faster or even extend repayment for lower monthly payments.

 Another situation where refinancing may be a more attractive offer is if rates achieved by refinancing are lower than rates on your federal loan or your private loans.
 By achieving a lower interest rate, you will be paying less interest over time.
 If you are not planning on applying for PSLF for your federal loans, or you have private student loans that carry high-interest rates, you should look into the options available for refinancing student loans.